CITRIX: Owning the Legitimate Backdoor

 If I get it working I will be happy to :)

-Folk, apparently CITRIX has removed the YouTube videos due to some copyright violation.
-This is strange and the same time not the right way to handle security advisories.
-Still haven’t got any response from them around the issue and I seriously doubt that this will ever happen.
-However, I am going to keep the POC private for now and give them a chance to react on the in sensible way.
+Apparently CITRIX has removed the YouTube videos due to some copyright violation.
+This is strange and the same time not the right way to handle situations like this one.

 Ok, you have my attention and the attention of everyone in my organization.
 How can we tighten things up?
 What is this lazy administrator doing to contribute to the issue and how can I improve?